 - NSW TrainLink Trains from Sydney to Brisbane, Melbourne and Canberra.

-- V/Line Trains within Victoria, linking up with buses for connections into NSW, South Australia and the ACT.
+- V/Line Trains within Victoria, linking up with buses for connections into NSW, SA and the ACT.